arangodb/docs-hugo/site/content/3.12/develop/http-api/collections.md

         This method is only available in cluster deployments on Coordinators.
         {{</* /info */>}}
       parameters:
+        - name: database-name
+          in: path
+          required: true
+          example: _system
+          description: |
+            The name of the database.
+          schema:
+            type: string
         - name: collection-name
           in: path
           required: true